junebloom/fae/README.md

 app.startSystem(health)
 ```

 Fae doesn't care how you structure the rest of the system.
-You can even write a class for each system to enable easy reuse across projects.
+You can even write a class to ease reuse across projects.

 ```javascript
 class Health {